mwpreston/repo-index/README.md

 ![alt text](assets/1200px-Rubrik_Logo.svg.png)

 # Rubrik API Integrations for Every Use Case
 Integrating Rubrik into your enterprise tools and workflows has never been easier.
+Use our Rubrik and Community supported SDKs, Integrations, and Use-Cases to build on top of and integrate Rubrik into your existing or new automated data management workflows.

 ## Project Types

 Rubrik has three different types of projects centering around API consumption:

-* **SDKs** - SDKs allow the creation of applications in a specific programming language
+* **SDKs** - SDKs allow the creation of applications in a specific programming language.
+These are great if you understand a certain language and want to hit the ground running with consuming Rubrik APIs.
-* **Tooling Integrations** - Tooling Integrations seamlessly integrate with Rubrik to make testing, development or monitoring tasks easier and more efficient
+* **Tooling Integrations** - Tooling Integrations seamlessly integrate with Rubrik to make testing, development or monitoring tasks easier and more efficient.
+These are great if you are looking to integrate Rubrik workflows into popular automation toolsets such as Ansible and Terraform.
-* **Use Cases** - Use Cases are automated workflows that can be leveraged in your envionment to achieve a very specific goal
+* **Use Cases** - Use Cases are automated workflows that can be leveraged in your environment to achieve a very specific goal.
+All use-cases come with easy to follow, step by step quickstart guides.

 ## Support
 Depending on the SDK, Integration, or Use Case one of the following support models are applied: